45ACC/45ACC.github.io/registration.md

 You can register for the conference at [this link to the registration/payment page](https://payments.uwa.edu.au/45AACRegistration).

+Abstract submission is done separately.
+If you would like to give a contributed talk, click on [this form](https://forms.gle/wvWwd2BrCQT9saPNA) and follow the prompts.
+Abstracts should be submitted by 27 November 2023.

 ## CMSA membership for one year

 Your registration will automatically include a one-year membership of the [Combinatorial Mathematics Society of Australasia (CMSA)](http://combinatorics-australasia.org/), if you are not already a life member of the CMSA.